The Faders

 The Faders were a British female pop rock band, formed in January 2004 by Polydor Records.
-Bassist/keyboardist Toy Valentine and drummer Cherisse Osei were the first members to get through the first audition.
-Frontwoman and lead guitarist, Molly Lorenne, was later introduced to the band by a mutual friend, completing the lineup.
+Bassist and keyboardist Toy Valentine and drummer Cherisse Osei were the first members to get through the first audition.
+Frontwoman and lead guitarist, Molly Lorenne (daughter of Midge Ure and Annabel Giles), was later introduced to the band by a mutual friend, completing the lineup.